Observational daily and regional photovoltaic solar energy production for the Netherlands: Data

-Having uniformised and corrected the metadata, we now turn to the real--time data itself.
-For an example of a solar energy profile at a pvoutput location, we point the reader to the lower panels of the two subfigures in Figure \ref{pvoutput_knmi}.
-We devise and impose four different quality checks on the data such that we can construct a reliable or cleaned set.
-These checks are performed per day and per system.
-If the system in question passes every single check, the measurement is retained, otherwise it is discarded.
-The first two checks relate to the reliability of the cumulative energy measurement at the end of the day, whereas the last two investigate the reliability of a given day based on the number of measurements and the time intervals between measurements.\\
+\paragraph{Constructing a reliable set of measurements per day} Having corrected the metadata, we now turn to the measurements.
+Two examples of pvoutput $Y$-profiles can be seen in Figure \ref{pvoutput_knmi} (blue lines).
+We devise four different quality criteria, which are performed per PV system and day.
+Daily measurements are deemed reliable if they pass all four checks. \\

-Two different energy measurements are provided by pvoutput: an instantaneous and a cumulative one.
-It therefore follows that the last measurement of the cumulative energy, for a given day, ought to equal the cumulative energy, calculated from all the instantaneous energy measurements.
-When performing this first check, we allow for some leeway on either side: A daily cumulative energy measurement is deemed reliable if it lies in the range of 90-110\% of the measurement obtained, based on the instantaneous measurements.
-Secondly we identify the peak energy per day of a system and determine whether this is a logical value when comparing to the system size quoted in the meta data.
-Again, allowing for some leeway, we impose that a day is reliable if the maximum energy is smaller than 1.2 times the system size.
-It should be noted that this final restriction could be too harsh on some days when cloud--induced superirradiance is capable of temporarily producing a peak energy which is higher than the system size \citep{zhang2018}.
-We decide not to take this into account as it is difficult for us to ascertain when this local effect may be occurring. \\
+In Section 3.1.1 we saw that two different energy measurements are provided by pvoutput: $Y_{inst}$ and $Y_{cum}$.
+The reliability of the latter can be checked by re--calculating the cumulative measurements ($Y_{cum, calc.}$), using the former (equ. \ref{equcumcalc}).
+A measurement is deemed acceptable if it satisfies equ. \ref{equleeway}, i.e. allowing for a 10\% relative difference with $Y_{cum, calc}$.
+The second check involves identifying the peak energy per day of a system ($P_{inst, peak}$) and checking it makes sense when comparing to $P$ quoted in the metadata (equ. \ref{equpeak}), allowing for a value exceeding $P$ by 20\%.
+The second criterion could be too harsh on some days when cloud--induced superirradiance is capable of temporarily producing $P_{inst, peak}$ which is higher than P \citep{zhang2018}.
+We decide not to take this into account as it is difficult for us to ascertain when this local effect may be occurring.

+The third quality check (equ. \ref{equdeltat}) examines the time intervals ($\Delta t$) between each $Y_{inst}$ on a given day.
+Some PV systems suffer from measuring gaps e.g. a system may measure $Y_{inst}$ consistently, during several hours, with $\Delta t=5~m$, before recording a gap e.g. $\Delta t = 2~h$.
+This check, in turn, influences quality check number one (equ. \ref{equcumcalc}).
+The final check sees if there is a measurement for each day of the year for a given PV system (equ. \ref{equmeas}).